Presentations

 This is an introduction to the motivation, capabilities, and performance of Arkouda, supporting interactive data science for Python users at massive scales.

-This keynote demonstrates how Chapel's support for task-parallelism is being used to express a wide variety of computations while also generating good performance and scalability.
+This keynote demonstrates Chapel's support for task-parallelism and its use to express a wide variety of computations while generating good performance and scalability.

 This talk describes a use of Chapel to explore dark matter in cosmological models.